-Additionally, mesophotic environments are thought to act as a refuge during glacial cycles were 92% of the shallow habitat disappears.
+Additionally, mesophotic environments are thought to act as a refuge during glacial cycles where 92% of the currently exposed shallow habitat disappears.
 These environments may act as a refuge against disturbances that occur in shallow habitat and therefore becoming a source populations to seed and repopulate shallow populations.
 For my research, I am interested in understanding the degree of connectivity for fish populations across a vertical gradient and extending from shallow habitat to mesophotic environments.

 My CCR training has has proven to be a value skill which has allowed me the unique opportunity to personally explore mesophotic ecosystems.
 To date, my deepest dive is 330 feet (~100 meters) and my longest continuous submerged dive has been more than 4.5 hours.
 Many of the species I encounter at these depths are unknown to science and despite the steady increase in research related to this environment, the mesophotic environment remains largely understudied.